 Concrete Canals Maintenance Dredging Project

-Special tax district fees will continue to provide for a maintenance dredging program for both the concrete and natural canal systems.
-This budget includes funds to continue with these programs.
+Special tax district fees will also continue to provide for a maintenance dredging program for both the concrete and natural canal systems.
 The next scheduled projects are as follows:

-The engineer for these projects has estimated the opinion of probable cost for the next concrete canal dredging project to be $1,254,420 for a total of 49,090 linear feet of billable shoreline.
-The proposed assessment for F/Y 2016-17 for the concrete canal district is recommended to remain at $5.11 per linear foot or $255.50 per fifty foot lot.
+The engineer for this project originally estimated the opinion of probable cost for the concrete canal dredging project to be $1,792,000.00.
+The proposed assessment for F/Y 2022-2023 for the concrete canal district is proposed to remain the same at $1.70 per linear foot or $85.00 per fifty-foot lot.